drone-ah/wordsonsand/blog/_posts/2011-05-10-the-urn-acacius.md

 slows down to an absolute crawl.
 The wind whistles past my ears and I watch as they release their parachutes.
 I take a moment and turn around to face the ground for impact.
 I crash into the ground, and as I open my eyes, I see the dust slowly settle around me.
-I\'m surround by an army.
+I'm surround by an army.

 I briefly look up and spot the two parachutes landing close by.
 I look around and spot my target - he is amidst them all in a chariot, heading towards me.
 The two parachutes land in flanking positions amidst the army.
-I unsheathe my sword and can\'t help but smile.
+I unsheathe my sword and can't help but smile.

 The soldiers come at me in swathes and I cut them down.
 I feel my sword enter the heart of one and the lungs of another.
 As I begin to feel myself get bored